ankit-kaushal/Frontend-UI-Library/packages/ui/THEME_GUIDE.md

-# TSLB UI Library - Theme System Guide
+# Uilab - Theme System Guide

-This guide explains how to implement theme switching in your application using the TSLB UI Library theme system.
+This guide explains how to implement theme switching in your application using the Uilab theme system.

 ## Quick Start